WPST

-WPST (94.5 FM, "94-5 PST") is a commercial radio station licensed to Trenton, New Jersey, airing a CHR format known as "94-5 PST".
+WPST (94.5 FM, "94.5 PST") is a commercial radio station licensed to Trenton, New Jersey, airing a contemporary hit radio format.
 Owned by Townsquare Media, the station serves Central Jersey, the Delaware Valley, Philadelphia and its northern and eastern suburbs.

-Studios and offices are on Alexander Road in Princeton, New Jersey.
-Its broadcast tower is located west of Morrisville, Pennsylvania at (40°11′21.8″N 74°50′47.6″W).
-In addition to a standard analog transmission, WPST is available online.
+The station's studio is located in the suburbs of Trenton in Ewing, New Jersey.
+Its broadcast tower is located west of Morrisville, Pennsylvania, at (40°11′21.8″N 74°50′47.6″W).
+In addition to a standard analog transmission, the station can be streamed available online.